A-New-BellHope/bellhop/README.md

 whether receivers on that boundary are considered for TL / eigenrays / arrivals is determined by whether the ray is behind or ahead of that boundary.
 Of course, since environment files use round numbers, receivers being exactly on boundaries is very common!
 This can substantially change the receiver outputs.
+Even for steps in the middle of rays, another mechanism which can amplify errors is whether the step before a boundary or the step after that boundary influences receivers which are on that boundary, as those two steps generally have different slopes and would influence the receiver slightly differently.

 Second, error can accumulate just due to the integration, even without any of the "hard edge" cases discussed next.
 A small error in the initial trajectory